ajay100/mdwguide/Student/Challenges/Challenge3/README.md

 [< Previous Challenge](/Student/Challenges/Challenge2/README.md)&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[Next Challenge>](/Student/Challenges/Challenge4/README.md)

 ## Introduction
 WW Importers keep missing the SLAs for their nightly data load process.
 The loads take six hours to complete and start each evening at 1:00AM.
 They must complete by 8:00AM but frequenly these jobs are taking longer than planned.
-In addition a few critical stakeholders are asking if they can provide the data even more frequently.
-Since these business units are their key stakeholders, they have the funding to help replatform their data pipelines.
-WW Importers realizes they need to leverage their new Data Lake to scale load this into their Data Warehouse for Stage 3.
+In addition a few critical stakeholders are asking to provide the data even more frequently.
+Since these business units are the key stakeholders, they have the funding to help replatform the data pipelines.
+WW Importers realizes they need to leverage their new Data Lake to scale and load this into their Data Warehouse for Stage 3.
 These data pipelines must be ELT (Extract, Load & Transform) so they can quickly write the data to the cloud and scale out the compute to transform the data.

 ## Description
 The objective of this lab is to modernize the ETL pipeline that was originally built in SSIS.
 A detailed diagram of the current workflow is included below.
 We need to rebuild this pipeline in Azure leveraging scale-out architecture to transform this data.
 The data flow will include steps to extract the data from the OLTP platform, store it in the Azure Data Lake and bulk ingest it into Azure Synapase Analytics.
 This will be run on a nightly basis, and will need to leverage Azure Data Factory as a job orchestration and scheduling tool.